 THIS IS WHAT YOU’LL NEED FOR THIS RECIPE:

-The ingredients listed below will give you and idea of what you will need.
+The ingredients listed below will give you an idea of what you will need.
 Exact measurements can be found in the recipe card at the bottom of this post.

-- Steak – Once again, skirt of flank steak is a great choice, but beef tenderloin will do just nicely too.
+- Steak – Once again, a skirt or flank steak is a great choice, but beef tenderloin will do just nicely too.

 - Cornstarch – This is used to coat the beef before frying.
 Cornstarch is much better than flour for a dredge.
 It’s crispier and lighter.

-- Veggies – One large onion, a couple of match stick carrots, some fresh ginger and garlic, and a few green onions too.
+- Veggies – One large onion, a couple of carrots, some fresh ginger and garlic, and a few green onions too.

 - Vinegar – I love the flavour of rice vinegar in dishes like this, but regular white vinegar is great too.